Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 constraints (or rules) that must hold for the data.
 In our example, we may want to specify that each grant must be awarded to an investigator;
-that each value of the grant identifier column must be unique (i.e., there cannot be two grants with the same number); and total funding can never be negative.
+that each value of the grant identifier column must be unique (i.e., there cannot be two grants with the same number); and that total funding can never be negative.
 Such restrictions can be achieved by specifying appropriate constraints at the time of schema creation, as we show in Listing 4.1, which contains the code used to create the